Arunkumar752/AUTOMATION-TESTING-PROJECTS/README.md

        -ExtentReport.html
 - testng.xml
 - pom.xml

+CommonlyUsing:
+           The methods which are commonly using is kept in this java file,it will reduce the code reusuability

+ExtentReporterNGG
+           this class conatins the configuration of the ExtentReport and ExtentSparkReporter

+GlobalData:
+           this the property file where we can easily access the browser setting(like chrome firefox), jdbc excel file name and other settings easily

 BaseTestCommon:
            This java class contains the common methods of java and selenium,whenever we need this method we can call from the test class.This can optimize the code effectively